IeiuniumLux/FRILLER/README.md

 ## Improvements
 - Add GPS and compass sensors for position control.
-- Replace FRILLER's 3D printer body with a liter, but flexible structure; capable to resist high temperatures and handle impacts from a fall.
+- Replace the 3D printed body with a light flexible structure; capable to resist high temperatures and handle impacts from a fall.
 - Make FRILLER smarter.
 Right now, it runs off WiFi and can be controlled remotely, but we'd like to add autonomy.

 ## References